-At any time throughout the term of your HELP loan, you can repay the full outstanding balance or make lump sum payments, without penalty, to clear the loan from your property.
+At any time throughout the term of your HELP loan, you can repay the full outstanding balance or make lump sum payments, without penalty, to clear the loan from your property by contacting the City's Revenue Department.

-?
 What if I sell my home before the HELP loan is paid off?